MohamedSahal-1/IBUN-KATHIR-SCHOOL/content/english/contact/_index.md

 # page title background image
 bg_image: "/images/ibun/img-12.jpg"
 # meta description
-description : "Qatar University has been the country's premier institution of higher education since its founding in 1977, and today stands as a beacon of academic excellence and scientific research in the Arab region."
+description : "Founded in 1977 by the late Sheik Adam Abdul Mumin, Ibun Khathir Islamic School has built a proud legacy of academic excellence and character development.
+Located in Awoshie Abrantie, Accra, the school has served generations of students with a commitment to high-quality education, discipline, and personal growth."
 ---

-Qatar University has been the country's premier institution of higher education since its founding in 1977, and today stands as a beacon of academic excellence and scientific research in the Arab region.
+Founded in 1977 by the late Sheik Adam Abdul Mumin, Ibun Khathir Islamic School has built a proud legacy of academic excellence and character development.
+Located in Awoshie Abrantie, Accra, the school has served generations of students with a commitment to high-quality education, discipline, and personal growth.